suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 Although Javascript's native set object already provides a fast data structure compared to objects and arrays, it lacks methods to quickly return a ranked list of items in decreasing order (akin to a sorted map).
-[`QuickSet`](https://www.npmjs.com/package/@suptxt/quickset) is the result of investigating a data structure that sits in between a native set and a map, 'naively' trading memory for performance in application critical situations.
+[`QuickSet`](https://www.npmjs.com/package/@suptxt/quickset) is the result of me investigating a data structure that sits in between a native set and a map, 'naively' trading memory for performance in application critical situations.
+If you're a more wintered developem

 [__](#fold)